 Occasional commuting and weekend errands: The XM-28 offers a bit more volume than the above-mentioned T-28 and has the versatility of the XM-45.
 It is a top loader, meaning it will compress or expand readily to carry bigger loads, such as for a picnic to the park.
 The quality is unmatched because we know you're not planning to buy any other pannier soon

 School and all-around errands: School has its own set of requirements, one of which being the need to carry big books.
 Another would be to comfortably walk long distances.
 The Bug is more rectangular in shape and converts in a daypack for easy walking.
 We are the only one offering this, to our knowledge.
-It is quite perfect to walk the mall too.

-Business needs or clean presentation at school: Another option to the Ladybug is our Briefcase, which is quite clean and professional.
+Business needs or clean presentation at school: Another option to the Bug is our Briefcase, which is quite clean and professional.
 For office workers the briefcase is the best solution, with enough space for files and spare clothes in separate compartments.

 Weekend picnics, B&B touring, occasional touring: Built like tidy suitcases, the T-42 are well-mannered and organized panniers allowing for all the amenities of civilized touring, be it for one day or many.
 It is easy to live in and out of these panniers, even for weeks during organized trips.
 Match them with the versatile T-28 for extended capabilities and some self-supported touring.